anuj2110/REDDIT-FLAIR-DETECTION/README.md

 # Reddit Flair Detector
 ---
 A web app to predict reddit flairs of India subredit posts by the url(s) provided by the users using Machine Learning algorithms.
-[This is the web app link] and [this is the automated_testing link]
+[This is the web app link](https://reddit-flair-ind-det-anj.herokuapp.com/) and [this is the automated_testing link](https://reddit-flair-ind-det-anj.herokuapp.com/automated_testing)

 ## Important Files and Directories
 The main directory is a **django application** hosted on **heroku**.
 The important directories and files are as follows:
-- [media]: This folder is used to store the uploaded text file (from automated_testing route) for reading the urls.
+- [media](https://github.com/anuj2110/REDDIT-FLAIR-DETECTION/tree/master/media): This folder is used to store the uploaded text file (from automated_testing route) for reading the urls.

 - [Notebooks and data](https://github.com/anuj2110/REDDIT-FLAIR-DETECTION/tree/master/Notebooks%20and%20data/): This directory contains the notebooks,data collected from reddit and trained ml models.